Getting started in forestry in five steps

 - Ask your neighbours about their experience.

-If you decide to proceed, you also need to consider who will look after the trees for the first four years.
-If you have the interest, time and skills, you can do this work yourself or your Registered Forester can look after the young trees on your behalf in return for the ‘second grant’ (see Brief Overview of Forestry Grant Rates).
-The second grant is payable at the end of the maintnenace period (usually after four to five years).
+You also need to consider who will look after the trees for the first four years.
+If you have the interest, time and skills, you can do this work yourself or your Registered Forester can look after the young trees on your behalf in return for the 'second grant' (see brief overview of forestry grant rates).
+The second grant is payable at the end of the maintenance period (usually after four to five years).

 5. Monitor progress

-Regardless who is looking after the trees for the first four years (you or your Registered Forester), it is important to monitor progress.
+Regardless who is establishing and/or managing the trees for the first four years (you or your Registered Forester), it is important to monitor progress.
 Walk your forest regularly and pay particular attention to the following:

 - Check drainage system regularly

 - Check stocking density and replace any dead trees in winter

 - Check for nutrient deficiencies and apply fertiliser as required in April / May